Skip to content

 Hexana — VS Code Extension Documentation

-Hexana is a Visual Studio Code extension by JetBrains for inspecting and running WebAssembly binaries.
+Hexana is a Visual Studio Code extension by JetBrains for inspecting and running WebAssembly binaries — and, as of 0.2.0, native binaries (ELF, Mach-O, PE) as well.
 Open any .wasm file and Hexana replaces the default editor with a Compose-for-Web webview: a virtual-scrolling hex viewer alongside up to 11 structural-analysis tabs (Summary, Exports, Imports, Functions, Data, Custom, Top, Monos, Garbage, Modules, WAT).
+Native binaries open with the same hex + structure layout.
 Run modules through Wasmtime, WAMR, or GraalVM, debug them (experimental, LLVM 22.1+), resolve Component Model dependencies automatically, and drive analysis from an AI tool over the on-demand-downloaded MCP server.
-This documentation set describes release 0.1.0 (2026-05-20) sourced from branch release/vscode-0.1.0.

 Looking for the IntelliJ Platform plugin?
 See the JetBrains IDEs section.
 The VS Code and JetBrains products share the same WASM parser core but differ in language-support depth, run integrations, and target audience.